Types of Ceramic Treatment

 - How much does ceramic treatment cost?

-- Ceramic treatment is a self-pay treatment not covered by insurance.
-The cost varies depending on the type of ceramic used and the scope of treatment.
-We will explain the details during the counseling session.
+- Ceramic treatment is not covered by insurance and is a self-pay treatment.
+Costs vary depending on the type of ceramic used and treatment scope, which we’ll explain in detail during consultation.

 - How long do ceramics last?

-- The lifespan of ceramics varies depending on the material used, the patient’s oral condition, maintenance, etc., but it is generally said to last 10 years or more.
-However, strong impacts can cause them to crack or chip, so care is needed.
-With regular maintenance and proper care, they can be used for a longer period.
+- Ceramic lifespan varies depending on the material used, patient’s oral condition, and maintenance, but generally lasts over 10 years.
+However, they may crack or chip under strong impact, so caution is needed.
+With regular maintenance and proper care, they can last even longer.

-- What is the difference from insurance-covered white fillings?
+- What’s the difference from insurance-covered white fillings?

 View Other Treatments